jgnunol/jgnunol.github.io/_publications/2021-6-02-multiproductCapLaboratory.md

 ---
-title: "An Experimental Evaluation of a Portion Cap Rule with a Two-Product Seller"
+title: "A Portion Cap Rule with Two Products: An Experimental Evaluation"
 collection: research
 type: progress
 permalink: /research/2021-6-02-multiproductCapLaboratory
 excerpt: ''
-date: 2021-02-24
+date: 2022-04-17
 venue:
 paperurl:
 citation:
 ---

 Portion cap rules	have been proposed to regulate the consumption of foods and ingredients deemed unhealthy.
-Theoretical work suggests that, when bundling is used to price-discriminate, consumers are not necessarily affected by these measures, and some may even benefit.
-The claim assumes that the seller strictly adheres to perfect profit-maximizing strategies.
-I relax this premise in a controlled experiment where two-product sellers serve buyers with private preferences.
-Subjects can design and price their menus as they wish.
-The data largely corroborate the predicted theoretical impacts on consumer surplus, speaking to their robustness: one consumer segment prefers the capped environment.
+Challenging common intuition, previous theoretical work posits that, when the seller leverages bundling to price-discriminate, buyers are not necessarily affected and some may even benefit from a quantity restriction.
+I conduct an experiment designed to test this claim.
+In the laboratory, human subjects take the role of sellers and offer two products to automated buyers with private preferences.
+I manipulate the policy environment across treatments.
+The data largely corroborate the anticipated impacts on consumer surplus, speaking to their robustness.
+In particular, consumers with a low appreciation for the regulated good and a high valuation for the unrestricted item benefit from the cap rule.
 [Download the working paper here](http://jgnunol.github.io/files/multiproductCapLaboratory.pdf)